 Summer is both the hottest and rainiest time to go.
 Average highs hover around 90 degrees from June through September.
 Rainfall averages about eight inches in June, August and September.
 July averages a little less than six inches.

 West Palm Beach and the rest of Florida have similar best times to go.

-They are April with temperatures in the low 80s and rainfall around three inches.
+April is an appealing time to visit with temperatures in the low 80s and rainfall around three inches.
 May has higher temperatures and rainfall climbing to about four or five inches.
 October has temperatures in the mid 80s and rainfall around five inches.

 Rainfall tends to hit hard and fast in the latter part of the day.

 People with regular incomes don’t have to fret about coming up with enough money to spend a week on Singer Island.

 It has hotels that are quite affordable, especially during the off season from late spring to early fall.